mrseanryan/gpt-multi-atomic-agents/README.md

 #### Agent Definitions [GraphQL Based Approach]

-The Creature Creator agent is defined in terms of:
+The Creature Creator agent is defined declaratively in terms of:

 - its description (a very short prompt)
 - its input schema (a list of accepted GraphQL schemas)
 - its output schema (a list of output GraphQL mutation calls)

+An agent is basically a composition of input and output schemas, together with a prompt.

-Agents exchange information indirectly via a blackboard, by reusing the same GraphQL schemas and mutation calls.
+Agents collaborate and exchange information indirectly via a blackboard, by reusing the same GraphQL schemas and mutation calls.

 ```python
 creatures_graphql = _read_schema("creature.graphql")